CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-9.md

-# Exercise 9: Working with the Copilot for Machine Learning [Optional]
+# Lab 7: Machine Learning & Data Transformation using Copilot
 Duration: 90 minutes

 Working with Copilot for machine learning involves leveraging GitHub Copilot, an AI-powered code completion tool developed by GitHub in collaboration with OpenAI.
 Here's a quick summary of the key steps and considerations: